Former South Korean President Park indicted for bribery and abuse of power

 Story highlights

-- Park faces a wide range of charges, including coercion and leaking of confidential information
+- Park faces a wide range of charges, including coercion and leaking confidential information

 - There will be an election to choose a new South Korean president on May 9